Vverma-27/Vihaan-mail/README.md

 Check if Docker is installed by running:

-sh

-CopyEdit

 `docker --version`

-If Docker is not installed, download it from here.
+If Docker is not installed, please install it first

----

 ### 4️⃣ **Ensure Node.js is Installed**

 Check if Node.js is installed by running:

-sh

-CopyEdit

 `node -v`

-If not installed, download it from [here](https://nodejs.org/).
+If not installed, please download it first

 ---

 ### 5️⃣ **Run the Application using Docker Compose**

 In the root project folder, run:

-sh

-CopyEdit

 `docker compose up --build -d`